lvfrazao/IEXTools/README.md

 - Added context manager and iteration support to `Parser` object
 - Added typing support
 - Added some test coverage (still needs improvement)

+### 0.0.3

+- Bug fix: Circular import issue with AllMessages from the TypeAliases file
+- Security: Upgraded requests library to 2.20.0 due to vulnerability

 ### Future Focus